-Searches made from mobile devices are set to overtake those made from desktop computers in 2015.
+Searches made from mobile devices have overtaken those made from desktop computers.
 It’s now vital your site looks good and can be navigated easily by someone on a mobile device.
 However, there are also other things you should be doing to make it easier for mobile users to buy from you.

 Offer social logins: Mobile users have all sort of social apps already logged in on their phones so you can offer a quick sign-up through Facebook, Twitter or Google.
 Since completing sign-up fields on a mobile is quite hard to do, you can avoid users abandoning the sign-up process, and hence their purchase, by allowing them to login with their social accounts.

 Since you’re using social accounts for login, make sure to also have the social sharing buttons in sight – since users are already logged in they can quickly share their purchase or desired products.